Sanikaa205/FridgeChef/DEPLOYMENT.md

 - Verify environment variables
 - Test API endpoints in development

-Your FridgeCHef app will be production-ready with this setup! 🚀
+Your FridgeChef app will be production-ready with this setup! 🚀